invoice-creator/invoiced/README.md

 ### Client Getting Data In From Redux to React ###

-The Redux Store that holds our immutable application state.
+The Redux Store holds our immutable application state.

 Wrapping our top-level application component inside a react-redux Provider component will connect our component tree to a Redux store, enabling us to make the mappings for individual components later.
 Placing the <Provider></Provider> element around the <Router></Router> component in index.jsx will  cause the Provider to be an ancestor to all of our application components.
 For example: